lyft/flinkk8soperator/docs/crd.md

     If an application is successfully rolled back, it is moved to a *DeployFailed* phase.
 Un-setting or setting `ForceRollback` to `False` will allow updates to progress normally.

   * **maxCheckpointRestoreAgeSeconds** `type:int32`
-    Used to prevent the application from restoring state from a checkpoint who's age (in seconds) is greater than the value set.
+    Used to prevent the application from restoring state from a checkpoint whose age (in seconds) is greater than the value set.
 It defaults to 1 hour (3600 seconds).
+This config is used during the operator update workflow.
+This default exists only to protect one from accidentally restarting the application using a very old checkpoint (which might put your application under huge load). **Note:** this doesn't affect the flink application's checkpointing mechanism in anyway.